petereddy/petereddy.github.io/docs/_posts/2023-01-23-comcast-tmobile-verizon-isp-review.markdown

 the line was easily the best support person I'd ever spoken to at any company.

-I guess had some things to get off my chest about Comcast.
+Ok, I guess I had some things to get off my chest about Comcast.

 ### T-Mobile 5G